Skip to content

 Filter Bar

 • Left column — Entity color overrides: per-entity selector that lets you swap which color is previewed for each entity, independent of the full set assigned in the editor.
-Each row uses a 35/65 grid (entity name / select).
 The select shows a swatch pill plus name; hovering an option live-previews that color override without committing; arrow-key navigation drives the preview.
+When no entities have colors, the column shows "Add colors to entities to configure the preview palette."

-• Right column — Display filters: 3 horizontal segmented controls (each labelled left, control right):
+• Right column — Display filters: a Zoom control plus 3 horizontal segmented controls (each labelled left, control right):

 • Containers -- All / Inner / None.
 Determines whether all container levels, only the innermost, or none are shown.
-(Overlays view: Show / Hide.)
+(Scrims view: Show / Hide.)

 • Content -- All / Inner / None.
 Same logic for content entities.
-(Overlays view: Show / Hide.)
+(Scrims view: Show / Hide.)

 • Swatches -- All / Direct / Inv.
 Controls whether normal-direction, inverted-direction, or both swatch sets are displayed.

-The Vision (CVD simulation) filter lives in the Status bar at the bottom of the plugin window (next to the chat trigger), not in the preview filter bar — see Vision Filter below.
+The Vision simulation (CVD) filter lives in the status bar at the bottom of the plugin window, not in the preview filter bar — see Vision Filter below.
 Moved out of the preview's right-hand column so the filter bar stays focused on what's currently being computed (entities, layers, swatch direction) and the global colour-vision lens reads as a viewing-mode toggle rather than another filter on top of the data.

 Vision Filter (CVD Simulation)

 Lives in src/lib/vision-filters.ts.
-Five color-vision-deficiency simulation modes are exposed via the Vision select in the filter bar:
+Five color-vision-deficiency simulation modes are exposed via the Vision simulation select in the bottom status bar.
+The select item labels carry the population percentage inline (the label column below):

-Protanopia~1.5%Red-blind.
+Protanopia (~1.5%)Red-blind.
 L-cones absent.
-Reds appear dark; red/orange/green become hard to tell.
+Reds appear dark; red, orange and green become hard to distinguish.

-Deuteranopia~1.2%Green-blind.
+Deuteranopia (~1.2%)Green-blind.
 M-cones absent.
 Greens shift to beige; reds shift to dark yellow.
+Red/green confusion.

-Achromatopsia<0.01%No color perception — grayscale only.
-Useful to verify contrast holds.
+Achromatopsia (<0.01%)No color perception — grayscale only.
+Useful to verify contrast holds without color.

 Each mode is a 3×3 RGB color matrix (Brettel/Vienot/Mollon coefficients).
 The live preview applies them via SVG <defs><filter><feColorMatrix> referenced through CSS filter: url(#vision-{mode}) on the preview wrapper — GPU-accelerated, no per-frame JS.
 For paste-to-canvas, simulateSvg(svg, mode) walks every fill="..." and stroke="..." attribute and bakes the matrix transformation in JS, since Figma's createNodeFromSvg() doesn't honor feColorMatrix.